How likely are you to get hired? Are there still enough jobs in your profession? This is where job searching statistics

-Social media and job search statistics are fairly impressive as time progresses.
+Social media and job search statistics are getting more impressive as time progresses.
 This year, nearly three-quarters of employers used social media to hire people.
 An engaging social media profile is likelier to attract a potential recruiter than you might think.

 This software delicately looks for certain keywords in your resume and highlights only the best, most fitting candidates.
 Some resume and job search statistics reveal that, due to inadequate resume keyword optimization, over 50% of candidates are instantly rejected.